 When our congenital heart services were threatened in 2011-2013, the Health Secretary, Jeremy Hunt, stopped the planned closure.
 We want him to do the same again.

-We have already been contacted by a number of patients and carers who are keen to write to their MP about the NHS England proposals.
-Many have asked for some guidance.
+We have been contacted by a number of patients and carers who share this view and are keen to write to their MP about NHS England’s proposals.
+Many have asked for guidance on how to do this.

 1. General advice

 MPs are ultimately interested in your story – your experience of care at Royal Brompton and your concerns about the planned ending of congenital heart disease services.
 Please write the email in your own style and only include the information you want to.

 Email is the quickest and most direct route to contact Members of Parliament.
 You can find contact details for your MP on the UK Parliament website.

 2. Add an email subject in the header box

 You can title your email ‘Congenital Heart Disease at Royal Brompton Hospital’, ‘Saving heart disease services for patients,’ ‘Protecting patients at Royal Brompton,’ ‘Preventing the closure of children’s intensive care/specialist respiratory services,’ ‘My heart disease treatment,’ or any title of your choosing.

 3. Identify yourself as a constituent

 It is vital to point out early on in the email that you are a constituent and somewhere in the email give your postal address to prove it.
 MPs’ offices need this before they will take up an issue and respond.